 The Leibniz Institute for Psychology (ZPID) cordially invites interested persons to its lecture series.
-On Wednesday, May 21, 2025 from 2 to 3 p.m. our guest is Dr. Daniel Toribio-Flórez, Postdoctoral Research Associate, School of Psychology, University of Kent.
-He talks about "Consequences of conspiracy beliefs for interpersonal relationships".
+On Wednesday, August 20, 2025 from 2 to 3 p.m. our guest is Dr. Monica Gonzalez-Marquez, Visiting Scholar from the RWTH Aachen University.
+She talks about "Researchers are human: Implications for Open Science and the Scientific Record".

 The colloquium will be held in English at the Leibniz Institute for Psychology (ZPID) at the Wissenschaftspark (Ground floor, room 02.14, Max-Planck-Straße 22, 54296 Trier) and also online.
 After registration at madr(at)leibniz-psychology.org we will send you the link to the online event, on-site participation is possible without registration.